BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParmeter/result-control.md

 **Remarks**
 - As a string, the value can be any one of the [`IntermediateResultSavingMode` Enumeration]({{ site.manual_interface_enum }}result-enum.html#intermediateresultsavingmode) items.

 - As a JSON Object, it contains keys - "Mode", "FolderPath", "RecordsetSizeOfLatestImages".
-"Mode" is mandatory ant its value can be any one of the [`IntermediateResultSavingMode` Enumeration]({{ site.manual_interface_enum }}result-enum.html#intermediateresultsavingmode) items.
-Check arguments of [IntermediateResultSavingMode]({{ site.manual_interface_argument}}IntermediateResultSavingMode.html) for available argument settings.
+"Mode" is mandatory and its value can be any one of the [`IntermediateResultSavingMode` Enumeration]({{ site.manual_interface_enum }}result-enum.html#intermediateresultsavingmode) items.
+Other keys please check [arguments of `IntermediateResultSavingMode`]({{ site.manual_interface_argument}}IntermediateResultSavingMode.html) for available settings.

 **Json Parameter Example**
 ```